nilearn/nilearn/doc/decoding/searchlight.rst

 .. note::

-    :class:`SearchLight` defines sphere radius in milimeters; the number of :term:`voxels<voxel>` included in the sphere will therefore depend on the :term:`voxel` size.
+    :class:`SearchLight` defines sphere radius in millimeters; the number of :term:`voxels<voxel>` included in the sphere will therefore depend on the :term:`voxel` size.